Association for the Recovery of Historical Memory

 Mass grave excavated at Estépar in the province of Burgos.

-The Association for the Recovery of Historical Memory (Asociación para la Recuperación de la Memoria Histórica, ARMH) is a Spanish organization that collects the oral and written testimonies about the White Terror of Francisco Franco and excavates and identifies their bodies that were often dumped in mass graves.
+The Association for the Recovery of Historical Memory (Asociación para la Recuperación de la Memoria Histórica, ARMH) is a Spanish organization that collects the oral and written testimonies about the White Terror of Francisco Franco and excavates and identifies bodies of victims, who were often dumped in mass graves.

 Emilio Silva and Santiago Macias founded the ARMH in December 2000.
 It is a group of about 50 Spanish archaeologists, anthropologists and forensic scientists.
 The group tries to identify the places of execution through records and interviewing the locals.
 Sometimes they also receive anonymous information about them.

 Volunteer group members gather in a decided place to excavate the mass grave found.
 They try to exhume the bodies and identify the remains of the victims with DNA tests and other forensic methods.

 As of September 2006, ARMH had conducted 40 excavations and found remains of 520 victims.
 As of October 2009 the group had identified the remains of 1,700 victims.